 Documents you need

-You must submit documents to show that you meet the conditions for the residence permit.
-To apply for a residence permit for intra-corporate transferee, you always need the following documents:
+You must submit documents to show that you meet the requirements for the residence permit.
+To apply for a residence permit for intra-corporate transferee, you need the following documents:

 - Copy of the page containing the personal details and period of validity of the passport.
 You must also send a copy of the pages with travel stamps.